mondoohq/installer/docs/devops/terraform.md

 # Mondoo Terraform Provisioner

 Mondoo ships an integration for [Terraform](https://www.terraform.io/) to ease the assessment of vulnerabilities during an image build process.
-The integration is open source and available in our [Mondoo GitHub repository](https://github.com/mondoolabs/terraform-provisioner-mondoo)

 ## Install Mondoo Packer Provisioner